-Harris Lindsay were established in 1967, in London.
-They are known for eclectic and distinctive mix of historically interesting and unusual English, Continental and Oriental furniture and works of art, of all periods.
+Harris Lindsay were established in 1967.
+They are known for their eclectic and distinctive mix of historically interesting and unusual English, Continental and Oriental furniture and works of art, of all periods.

 Harris Lindsay has sold works of art to over sixty museums and other public collections all over the world, including the British Museum, the Victoria & Albert Museum, the Metropolitan Museum New York, and the Getty Museum - from Tokyo to Toledo, Amsterdam to Adelaide, Virginia to Versailles.
-See our website for full list, and examples.
+See our website for a full list.

 They advise on buying or selling at auction or through private treaty.
 They also have long-standing contacts in all areas of the art and design world and can connect you with leading practitioners in the fields of interior design, architectural restoration and design, landscape design, and the restoration of furniture and works of art.